sourcegraph/sourcegraph-public-snapshot/doc/campaigns/how-tos/publishing_changesets.md

 To publish a changeset, you need [admin permissions for the campaign](../explanations/permissions_in_campaigns.md#permission-levels-for-campaigns) and write access to the changeset's repository (on the code host).
 For more information, see [Code host interactions in campaigns](../explanations/permissions_in_campaigns.md#code-host-interactions-in-campaigns).

+You also need a personal access token configured in Sourcegraph for your code host(s).
+For more information, see "[Configuring user credentials](configuring_user_credentials.md)".

 [Forking the repository](../explanations/introduction_to_campaigns.md#known-issues) is not yet supported.

 ## Publishing changesets